lace-lichen/privacy/trinkets.md

 ## Permissions

-Trinkets may request access to your camera and photo library solely so you can photograph or import trinkets.
+Trinket Shelf may request access to your camera and photo library solely so you can photograph or import trinkets.
 This media is saved to your device (and to your iCloud account if iCloud sync is enabled).

 ## Third-Party Services

-Trinkets uses Apple system services, including on-device background removal via Apple Vision.
+Trinket Shelf uses Apple system services, including on-device background removal via Apple Vision.

 If you choose enhanced background removal, the app sends that photo to [remove.bg](https://www.remove.bg) to process the cutout.
 That upload only happens when you explicitly opt in. remove.bg's handling of that data is governed by their own privacy policy.

-Trinkets does not otherwise use third-party SDKs, analytics tools, advertising networks, or crash reporting services.
+Trinket Shelf does not otherwise use third-party SDKs, analytics tools, advertising networks, or crash reporting services.

 ## Changes to This Policy